 Mints are probably the most widely grown herb.
 Most mints are upright perennials that grow two to three feet tall.
-Corsican mint and pennyroyal are low-growing exceptions.
-Mints have been used for thousands of years as culinary spices, antiseptics, potpourri and many other uses.
+Corsican mint (Mentha requienii) and pennyroyal (Mentha pulegium) are low-growing exceptions.
+Mints have been used for thousands of years as culinary spices, antiseptics, and potpourri.

-The mint family, which is native to Europe, is easy to grow.
+The mint family (Lamiaceae), which is native to Europe, is easy to grow.
 Mints adapt to a wide range of soils.
-Because mints are so invasive, plant them in containers to prevent them form taking over too much garden space.
+Because mints are so invasive, plant them in containers to prevent them from taking over too much garden space.
 For optimum growth, plant mint in a moist, organic soil in any spot from partly shaded to full sun.

 Start mints from seed, cuttings or divisions from an established plant.
 Shear it back two to three times a season to control floppy growth.